aliirmak/LEWIS/README.md

 The end goal is a solar-powered self-sustained GPS-synched sensors that have some IoT capability.

 ### Main challenges:
-- Library for sd card (sdfat-lib) needs to be modified for esp32
+- ~Library for sd card (sdfat-lib) needs to be modified for esp32~
 - How to program gps and how to get time information is unknown to me
 - PPS can be used to track accurate timing.
 How to use gps interrupt for pps needs to be researched.
+NeoGPS may be the answer.
 - Working with two cores (sensor reading+writing on core 1 and gps read and synch at core 0) is the major challenge.
 ESP32 documents can aid
-- ~Multiple i2c devices sharing the same address.~ MPU6050 can be assigned to 0x69 via AD0 while auxilary RTC has 0x68 reserved.
+- ~Multiple i2c devices sharing the same address.~

 ### Further plans:
 - GPS is a battery eater.
 For now, this will be a 'wired' prototype but a wireless sensor by heart.